Eligibility & Application

 This is between you and your client.
 However, we expect that all Open Path clients have access to one-on-one sessions with their therapist if they prefer it.

-Q: What are Open Path’s guidelines on remote therapy?
+Q: What are Open Path’s guidelines on online therapy?

-Open Path allows its member therapists to offer remote therapy.
-We strongly encourage all therapists offering remote therapy to research the guidelines or policies of their state’s licensing board as well as of their medical liability insurance policy.
+Open Path allows its member therapists to offer online therapy.
+We strongly encourage all therapists offering online therapy to research the guidelines or policies of their state’s licensing board as well as of their medical liability insurance policy.
 Some therapists may only be able to offer remote counseling to clients located in the same state as where they are licensed.
-We also highly recommend that therapists conduct an initial assessment with new clients requesting remote therapy to determine the appropriateness of this approach before regular sessions are undertaken.
+We also highly recommend that therapists conduct an initial assessment with new clients requesting online therapy to determine the appropriateness of this approach before regular sessions are undertaken.